• Home

 Note the walk-around cockpit design that gives crew access to the side decks without having to climb over the coaming.
 This innovation first appeared on Beneteau’s sister brand Jeanneau several years ago and works very well here.

 The saloon has the galley forward where it runs the 60’s full beam.
 This will be a gourmet’s delight.
-The dinette Is aft and to ort and will seat six.
+The dinette is aft and to port and will seat six.
 Across from it is a centerline cabinet with an L-shaped lounge.

 Both the bench settees in the saloon will make good sea berths and space for extra crew when campaigning the boat.

-The new First 60 take performance cruising design to a new level and sailors who have been looking for a new boat with very refined pedigree will find a lot to love here.
+The new First 60 takes performance cruising design to a new level and sailors who have been looking for a boat with a very refined pedigree will find a lot to love here.

 Read more here.